campinfold/beerus/README.md

 **Discussion**: We need to create 3 stakeholders with a Strong, Neutral, and Weak influence.
 Also make sure they have a mixture of neutral and strong interest.

-**Conclusions**: Use the stakeholder register template and finsih them by the next meeting.
+**Conclusions**: Use the stakeholder register template and finish them by the next meeting.

 **Action Items, Person Responsible, Deadline:**